When it comes to reducing your taxable income, itemizing your deductions can really maximize your tax savings.

 Deciding whether to itemize

-When deciding whether to itemize, you need to remember that you will be giving up the standard deduction.
-Therefore, after adding up your itemized deductions, you need to make sure the total is greater than the standard deduction for your filing status.
-If it’s not, then you will most likely pay more in tax if you itemize.
+When deciding whether to itemize, keep in mind that you will be giving up the standard deduction amount.
+So, after adding up your itemized deductions, make sure your itemized deductions total is greater than the standard deduction amount for your filing status.
+If it’s not, then you'll most likely pay more in tax if you itemize.